 “…we provide new molecular mechanisms underlying the pleiotropic response to ASA by demonstrating that this NSAID promotes the formation of endogenous anti-inflammatory compounds…and modulates 5-LO [5-lipoxygenase] activity…decreasing 5-LO activity in macrophages…a central role in the control of inflammation…”

 This is a good way to understand some of the reasons why aspirin is beneficial in relation to protection from heart disease and stroke, but also depression, diabetes and insulin resistance.
 And then there is its use for the treatment of Alzheimer’s or neuroprotection in general.
 Not to mention it’s effectiveness in relation to hypertension, pregnancy and fertility issues, and an almost endless list of other symptoms or conditions.

 There is a huge amount of quality scientific experimentation (available for pretty much anybody to look at), which demonstrates the many powerful ways aspirin can protect against disease – including many regarding cancer – and not just simply as a preventative measure.

 “We conducted a prospective study from 1992 through 1999 among 28 283 postmenopausal women…There was a trend of decreasing risk of pancreatic cancer incidence with increasing frequency of aspirin use per week.”

-And strangely enough, scientists (working for pharmaceutical companies) all over the world are using the physiological effects of aspirin as a model in their attempts to find a cure for cancer.
-Of course, that’s not really what they are looking for.
+Scientists (working for governments and pharmaceutical companies) all over the world have been attempting to use the physiological effects of aspirin as a model to assist in finding a cure for cancer.
+But is that really all that they are looking for?

 “…a novel, gastrointestinal-safe phosphatidylcholine (PC)-associated aspirin, PL2200 Aspirin, possesses the same or more pronounced actions versus unmodified aspirin with regard to antiplatelet effects…and chemoprevention.”